 Consistent with our mission to advance the science that provides foundational understanding of human communication and communication disorders, our department houses research laboratories that complement our on-campus clinical facilities.
-Students have the opportunity to enroll in independent studies, participate in ongoing investigations, and to conduct directed research in the context of thesis and dissertation projects.
+Students can enroll in independent studies, participate in ongoing investigations, and to conduct directed research in the context of thesis and dissertation projects.
 A wide range of research interests are represented by the faculty as highlighted below.